BayronO/Transfer-Function-GA/README.md

 # Transfer-Function-GA
 Genetic Algorithm for the Matter Transfer Function

 The file Transfer_Function_GA.nb is a Mathematica notebook with the Genetic Algorithm used to find the Matter Transfer Function shown in .
-The notebook has several comments to help the reader of the code.
-However, further comments are always very welcome.
+The notebook has several comments to help the reader.
+However, further comments to improve the presentation of the code are always very welcome.

 In Data.zip you will find the following files: